A few years ago, Josh Hanagarne, aka The World’s Strongest Librarian, sent me this great piece of work on training longevity. Enjoy!

 I asked him to give me a week and we’d meet again and talk some more.

-We began our first session talking about his training history.
+We began our first session by talking about his training history.
 He had dabbled in his 20s with bodybuilding and powerlifting.
-We had that in common.
+We at least had that level of training longevity in common.
 He spent the years between 30 and 50 vacillating between bodybuilding and rehabbing injuries that cropped up with increasing frequency.
 He had also played around with kettlebells for the most recent five years at a local Crossfit Gym, but he wasn’t doing the Crossfit workouts.

 “Of all the training you have done,” I asked, “What did you enjoy the most?”